Open-MBEE/mcf/CONTRIBUTING.md

 ### Contributors
-Thanks to all of the following people below who have directly contributed code to MBEE
+Thanks to all of the following people who have directly contributed code to MBEE

 - Austin Bieber
 - Danny Chiu